 We grew up believing that the life of one of Santa’s Elves had to be the best life possible!
 They get to build and play with toys every day.
 They get to eat as many candy canes as they want, which is why these cookies taste like peppermint!
 Hey, Elf Poop Cookies are meant to be a little crass and a lot of fun!
-And, above all else, elves had Santa Claus as their best friend is Santa Claus!
+And, above all else, elves had Santa Claus as their best friend!

 I swear, Dear Reader, I would be one of Santa’s Elves if it were a feasible and lucrative career option.
 I’m just not sure how my size 14 feet would look in those narrow pointy shoes!

 Every single Christmas Eve without fail, we all change into our matching Christmas pajamas.
 I pile a plate full of snacks and grab a comfy spot on the couch.
 We watch the Elf movie first.
 That’s followed by either It’s a Wonderful Life, Miracle on 34th Street, or the original A Christmas Carol.

 The Elf movie has been a tradition since McKenna was just a toddler.
 The movie was released the same year she was born!
 Even now that she’s almost 17, the tradition continues.

 Christmas traditions are important.
 Whether you celebrate it with your family, your friends, or if it’s just you and your fur babies.
 I know a few people who like to celebrate Christmas Eve alone.
 They have traditions that they carry out by themselves because it’s important to them.
 What are your traditions?
 We have several and you can read all about them in our Annual Christmas Posts.

 Maybe this year, I’ll make another batch of these Elf Poop Cookies and serve them warm from the oven as a part of our Christmas Eve spread!